 You can't help someone else if you get too worn out.
 Try these tips to feel better:

-- If you are angry, sad, or worried, talk to a trusted adult, like your school counselor.
+- Talk to a trusted adult, like your school counselor.

-- Write in your diary or draw a picture about how you're feeling.
+- Write in a journal or create art about how you're feeling.

 - Make some time each day for fun.

-- Keep in mind, it's okay to say no sometimes and it's okay to want things for yourself.
+- Keep in mind that it's OK to say no sometimes, and it's OK to want things for yourself.